By Emerson Hough in 1905

 The greatest of American gold stampedes, and perhaps the greatest of the world, not even excepting that of Australia, was that following upon the discovery of gold in California.
 For twenty years all the West was mad for gold.
 No other way would serve but the digging of wealth directly from the soil.
 Agriculture was too slow, commerce too tame, to satisfy the bold population of the frontier.
 The history of the first struggle for mining claims in California — one stampede after another, as this, that and the other “strike” was reported in new localities — was repeated all over the vast region of the auriferous mountain lands lying between the plains and California, which were swiftly prospected by men who had now learned well the prospector’s trade.

-Walla Walla was a supply point for a time.
-Florence was a great mountain market, and Lewiston.
+Walla Walla, Washington was a supply point for a time.
+Florence and Lewiston, Idaho were great mountain markets.
 One district after another sprang into prominence, to fade away after a year or two of feverish life.
 The placers near Bannack, Montana caught a wild set of men, who surged back from California.

 Oro Fino was a temporary capital; then the fabulously rich placer which made Alder Gulch one of the quickly perished but still unforgotten diggings.